stolostron/multicluster-global-hub/README.md

 Hub-of-Hubs provides multi cluster management at very high scale.
 It has been designed primarily to address the scale and performance requirements of edge use cases.
-The Hub-of-Hubs utilizes multiple [standard ACM management hubs](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to provide management capabilites, such as distributing compliance policies to managed clusters and monitoring compliance status, or performing application and cluster lifecycle management operations at very large scale.
+The Hub-of-Hubs utilizes multiple standard [RHACM management hubs](https://www.redhat.com/en/technologies/management/advanced-cluster-management) to provide management capabilites, such as distributing compliance policies to managed clusters and monitoring compliance status, or performing application and cluster lifecycle management operations at very large scale.